Ohtsu/o2-stripe-test/README.md

 $ cd src/app
 ```
 You will find **stripe-auth.ts**.
-Modify this file as follows.
-In firebaseConfig, paste the data above.
+Modify this file by using your own Stripe Test Keys.
+You can get these in <https://dashboard.stripe.com/account/apikeys>.

 ```typescript
 import { Injectable } from '@angular/core';